-Additionally, using those advanced features required at least some understanding of the technical processes involved and this added further complication to editing your videos.
+Additionally, using those advanced features requires at least some understanding of the technical processes involved and this has added further complication to editing your videos.

 The software makers themselves must have been getting the same kind of message from the market with a number of them releasing simplified versions of their existing products or in some cases a totally separate, easy to use product.